Southern Arkansas Muleriders football: Bowl history

+Southern Arkansas teams have been invited to participate in six bowls and have an overall bowl record of 3–4–1.
+The Muleriders most recent bowl appearance was in 2023 when the competing in the Farmer’s Bank & Trust Live United Bowl in Texarkana, Arkansas.

 Rivalries

-Southern Arkansas plays its annual rivalry game, "The Battle of the Timberlands", against the University of Arkansas at Monticello Boilweevils.
+Southern Arkansas plays its annual rivalry game, "The Battle of the Timberlands", against the University of Arkansas at Monticello Boll Weevils.
 The rivalry dates back to 1913 and the winning team is awarded a traveling trophy.
 SAU leads the series 55–35–1.